AhmadMouhsen/Lab-6-BinarySearchTree/README.md

   Create a node that has 3 data feilds, one for the data, one for the left pointer, and one for the right pointer.
 Whithin the tree class there will also be a feild called root pointing to the highest node.

+  Make sure to make method recursive if possible.